-Clinical studies have shown that desvenlafaxine does not have a clinically relevant effect on CYP2D6 metabolism at the dose of 100 mg daily.
-Substrates primarily metabolized by CYP2D6 (e.g., desipramine , atomoxetine, dextromethorphan, metoprolol, nebivolol, perphenazine, tolterodine) should be dosed at the original level when co-administered with PRISTIQ 100 mg or lower.
-Reduce the dose of these substrates by one-half if co-administered with 400 mg of PRISTIQ.
-The substrate dose should be increased to the original level when 400 mg of PRISTIQ is discontinued.
+Clinical studies have shown that desvenlafaxine does not have a clinically relevant effect on CYP2D6 metabolism at the dose of 100 mg daily (Figure 2).
+Substrates primarily metabolized by CYP2D6 (e.g., desipramine , atomoxetine, dextromethorphan, metoprolol, nebivolol, perphenazine, tolterodine) should be dosed at the original level when co-administered with PRISTIQ 100 mg or lower or when PRISTIQ is discontinued.
+Reduce the dose of these substrates by up to one-half if co-administered with 400 mg of PRISTIQ.

 Avoid use of PRISTIQ with other desvenlafaxine-containing products or venlafaxine products.
 The concomitant use of PRISTIQ with other desvenlafaxine-containing products or venlafaxine will increase desvenlafaxine blood levels and increase dose-related adverse reactions [see ADVERSE REACTIONS].

 A clinical study has shown that PRISTIQ does not increase the impairment of mental and motor skills caused by ethanol.
 However, as with all CNS-active drugs, patients should be advised to avoid alcohol consumption while taking PRISTIQ.

 Drug-Laboratory Test Interactions